Giuseppe De Primo

 Giuseppe De Primo was a grocer who worked with the Morello gang in connection with counterfeiting US currency.

-In April 1903, following the famous Barrel murder Lt.
-Petrosino visited De Primo in Sing Sing.
-De Primo told the police the victims identity.
-The man in the barrel was Benedetto Madonia brother-in-law of De Primo.
-Two weeks later De Primo was taken from Sing Sing to the DA’s office in preparation for his appearance as a witness at the inquest against the Morello gang.
-After being given assurances to his safety De Primo gave a long statement, and the ADA stated that “he would be valuable witness to the prosecution”, although when he actually appeared in court he was of little value to the government.
+De Primo was taken from Sing Sing to the DA’s office in preparation for his appearance as a witness at the inquest.
+After being given assurances of his safety, De Primo gave a long statement, and the ADA stated that ‘he would be valuable witness to the prosecution’.
+When he appeared in court, De Primo lost his nerve and was of little value to the government.